muni-town/leaf/docs/README.md

 Welcome to the documentation for the Leaf SDK!
-Start by continuing to the {@linkcode index | leaf} module.
+Start by continuing to the {@linkcode @muni-town/leaf! | @muni-town/leaf} module.